Jonathan2251/lbd/_sources/gpu.txt

 For 2D animation, the model is created by 2D only (1 face only), so it only can be viewed from the same face of model.
-If you want to display different faces of model, multiple 2D models need to be created and switch these 2D models for face(flame) to face(flame) from time to time [#2danimation]_.
+If you want to display different faces of model, multiple 2D models need to be created and switch these 2D models from face(flame) to face(flame) from time to time [#2danimation]_.

 GLSL (GL Shader Language)